Nationalism, Communism, Socialism and Capitalism: Explained

 The concept of the state is comparatively modern and owes its origin to Machiavelli who expressed this idea as the power which has authority over men.
 In other words, the state is no more than the rule of the stronger.
 The power which has authority over men is the government and the purpose of this government is to establish the terms under which people will live together.
 There exist numerous ideologies, which are known as various “isms” i.e. Socialism, Nationalism, Capitalism, etc. which lay down the manner of the ruling of the state.

 ‘Nationalism’ is the patriotic feeling or love towards our nation or country.
 It indicates respect, freedom and development.
-Nationalism is a spiritual concept which originates in the people having same race, language, traditions and culture, religion, politics, inhabiting a territory of a geographic unity.
-Flags, national anthem, songs, etc represent the nationalism.
-In short, it is associated with the feeling of being a part of a nation and dedicated toward the growth of our own nation.
+Nationalism is a spiritual concept which originates in the people of having the same race, language, traditions and culture, religion, politics, inhabiting a territory of geographic unity.
+Flags, national anthem, songs, etc represent nationalism.
+In short, it is associated with the feeling of being a part of a nation and dedicated to the growth of our own nation.

 E.g: If you live in a society and the main occupation in that area is farming.
 When the crops are sold, you make sure that neither these crops nor any profit derived out of this sale should leave the country.

 From a political or sociological perspective, there are two main perspectives on the origins and basis of nationalism;